deuteronomy-works/recursive_size/README.md

 # recursive_size
- Recursively calculate the size of a folder or file
+ Recursively calculate the size of a folder or file.
+Works with docker directories.

 ## Install